priyankatuli/todo_app/README.md

 # 📝 Todo App

-This is a simple Todo App designed to help users keep track of their daily tasks efficiently.
+This is a simple Todo App designed to help users keep track of their daily todos efficiently.

 ## 🚀 Features